-Membership as of 2002 Technical Committee election; see Nineteenth Annual Administrative Report for previous roster.
+\ Membership as of the 2003 Technical Committee election, with new members taking office in February 2003; see Twentieth Annual Administrative Report for previous roster.
 Subcommittee members are listed in order of seniority.

-APPENDIX 3.
+APPENDIX 2.
 FINANCIAL SUMMARY

 This section summarizes the expenditures of USAID, non-federal, and host country funds for CRSP research activities and program management.
-This unaudited information is intended to provide an overview of CRSP program budgets and matching support for the period 1 August 2001 to 31 July 2002.
+This unaudited information is intended to provide an overview of CRSP program budgets and matching support for the period 1 August 2002 to 31 July 2003.
 Official financial reports are submitted to USAID via the Management Entity's Research Accounting Office.